ntheile/mutinyhooks/readme.md

 ```

-When MutinyHooks detects changes on your address it calls your webhook.
+When MutinyHooks detects changes on your address it calls your webhook url and passes back this data:
 ```
 {
   address: 'tb1pgj6n2w7xmn8ke5gqau07jxreaf6hpvhx8zxl425vwycjg8dzuxeqdhrzun',